GuipengXu/MA-MRS/README.md

 ### Main Experiment

+1. Step 1: Download and pre-process the datasets to folder './data' following the instruction in './data/Readme.md'.

-1. Step 1: Run the following commend to construct item-item behavior graph.
+2. Step 2: Run the following command to construct item-item behavior graph.

    ```python
    # construct item-item behavior graph.